Myths & Misconceptions

-National Fiber's Cel-Pak and Nu-Wool cellulose insulations are all borate formulations (for fire, pest and mold resistance).
-Borate is on odorless mineral that doesn't outgas, which is a fancy way to say National Fiber's cellulose products don't produce funny smells.
+National Fiber's Cel-Pak cellulose insulation is an all borate formulations (for fire, pest and mold resistance).
+Borate is on odorless mineral that doesn't outgas, which is a fancy way to say National Fiber's Cel-Pak product doesn't produce funny smells.
 Some cellulose manufacturers use an ammonium sulfate/borate mix.
 That can produce objectionable odors, under the right conditions.
 If you insist on our all borate formulations, you'll never have this problem.

 Houses need vapor barriers